 Is Mephedrone Legal?

-Absolutely not!
+No mephedrone is not legal.
 Considering mephedrone spent years being both famous and infamous as a legal high, it could be considered understandable if you thought it was still legal.

 However, the government and legislators got tired of trying to keep up with the onslaught of new chemical combinations that were being released and sought to end the whole thing by implementing The Psychoactive Substances Act 2016, banning the production, sales and supply of all psychoactive substances.